balderdashy/sails-docs/views.md

 ## What is a View?
 In Sails a view is the representation of the UI of your application.
 Views are, by default, EJS ([Embedded JavaScript](http://embeddedjs.com/)) files.
 Sails uses EJS, or its other configurable templating libraries, to present your app's data as HTML.
 Sails allows you to create templates that are injected into the DOM.
-With this, all you ever have to respond with is JSON objects in your controllers, creating a truely API-driven application.
+With this, all you ever have to respond with is JSON objects in your controllers, creating a truly API-driven application.

 ## Where do I define Views?
 Traditional views are defined in the **/views/** directory while templates are defined in the